Mahadevv01/training-testing-and-using-decision-tree-ML/README.md

 ### 5. Test and Evaluate the Model
 Once the model is trained, we test it using the test data (`X_test`, `y_test`) to see how well it performs.
 The accuracy of the model is calculated using `accuracy_score`.

-## Requirements

-To run the code, you need the following Python packages installed: